Skip to main content

 • Increase awareness of professional strengths and developmental needs.

-• Network with other leaders at UNC-Chapel Hill, NC Central University and the UNC System to provide ongoing feedback and support systems.
+• Network with other leaders at UNC-Chapel Hill and NC Central University to provide ongoing feedback and support systems.

 Cost